 Do you remember who believed in you?

 We all remember the adults that helped shape us into who we’ve become.
-That’s why we know that building strong families means building better communities by being positive role models and meeting the needs of those who need us.
-The vision of the Children’s Friend Youth Mentoring Program is to establish positive, healthy, and productive mentoring matches that will enhance the young person’s social, emotional and educational outcomes.
+Children’s Friend encourages everyday community members to do the extraordinary by becoming a mentor!
+Welcome a young person into your routine- go for hikes, play cards, try community activities- together!
+The vision of the Children’s Friend Youth Mentoring Program is to establish positive, healthy, and productive mentoring matches that will enhance the young person’s social and emotional outcomes.
 We are focused on positive youth development and evidenced-based mentoring practices.
-Mentees of our mentoring program are empowered to build self-confidence, practice healthy relationships, and identify positive members and organizations within their local communities.
-Our Youth Mentoring Program matches at-risk youth between the ages of 5 and 18 with a volunteer adult mentor.
-The pair is scheduled to meet every week for at least two hours to establish a one-to-one relationship that over a year’s time matures into a genuine, caring friendship.
+Mentees of our mentoring program build self-confidence, practice healthy relationships, and identify positive members and organizations within their local communities.
+Our Youth Mentoring Program matches youth between the ages of 5 and 18 with a volunteer adult mentor.
+The pair is scheduled to meet up to 8 hours each month to establish a one-to-one relationship that over a year’s time matures into a genuine, caring friendship.
 Although matches initially agree to a 1-year relationship, our average match lasts for more than 3 years and over a dozen of our matches have met for over 5 years!

 Why become a Mentor?

 - You have skills at everyday things and a unique perspective to share…you are an expert of your own greatness!
 Help your mentee become an expert in their own greatness!

 - You will receive ongoing support, resources and training opportunities